 - Helictotrichon sempervirens ‘Saphirsprudel’: This variety is very similar in appearance to conventional blue oat grass.
 However, this cultivar has been developed to have a significantly more pronounced blue hue to its foliage, with slightly thicker grass shoots, and an increased tolerance for heat and humidity.

 Blue oat grass is famously low maintenance, but it’s beneficial to occasionally clear dead growth from each plant.
 You can easily pull out dead, brown stalks of grass by hand or use a garden rake to comb through the clump and remove old growth.

 When the plant goes into dormancy each winter, you can trim foliage down, leaving several inches above the crown of the plant.
 However, in some climates with mild winters, blue oat grass retains its characteristic blue-green color throughout the winter season.
 In such cases, it’s not necessary to cut back any growth and you can enjoy the foliage of the plant throughout the season.

 Propagating Blue Oat Grass

-Blue oat grass can be propagated by seed or division, but it should be noted that many gardeners find this plant to have a low rate of seed germination.
-The most popular way to propagate an ornamental grass like this one is by division; usually this is done every three or four years in the spring before the growing season commences.
+The most popular way to propagate an ornamental grass like this one is by division; usually, this is done every three or four years in the spring before the growing season commences.